 - Alternatives to popcorn Roof Siding

-Summary: drywall installed over popcorn textured drywall – 1/2-inch or 1/4”
+Summary: drywall installed over popcorn textured – 1/2-inch or 1/4”

 Cleanliness is a plus, too.
-Since you’re not removing drywall, you don’t have to deal with the immense amount of attic insulation, debris, and vermin droppings that rain down inside your home when you take down the drywall.
+Since you’re not removing dry wall, you don’t have to deal with the immense amount of attic insulation, debris, and vermin droppings that rain down inside your home when you take down the gypsum panel.